pyvista/scikit-gmsh/README.md

 ### Developer

-If you simply can't wait for the next release to play with the latest hot features, then you can easily install the `main` development branch from GitHub:
+If you can't wait for the next release to play with the latest hot features, then you can easily install the `main` development branch from GitHub:

 ```shell